elastisys/compliantkubernetes/docs/user-guide/setup.md

 ---
-description: How to set up your computer for operating applications on Elastisys Compliant Kubernetes, the security-focused kubernetes distribution.
+description: How to set up your computer for operating applications on Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
 ---

 # Install Prerequisites